Police Athletic League Activity Specialist in Queens, New York

 Model and uphold all Agency policies and procedures.

-Ensure that age-appropriate activities are implemented for youth in K-8th grades.
+Ensure that age-appropriate activities are implemented for youth in 6-8th grades.

 At all times, ensure safety, structure, and learning.

-Work with the Education Specialist to ensure activities align to NYS Education Standards and support the goals of the schools' participants attend.
+Work with the Education Specialist to ensure activities align with NYS Education Standards and support the goals of the schools participants attend.

 Promote and stimulate interest and participation in all performing arts activities.